schmidt-software/KeenWrite/USAGE.md

 ## Edit Document

 Edit the document as normal.
 Notice how the preview pane updates as new content is added.
 The toolbar shows various icons that perform different formatting operations.
-These include:

-* Bold
-* Italics
-* Superscript
-* Subscript
-* Quotation
-* Inline code block
-* Fenced code block
-* Hyperlink
-* Image
-* Headers
-* Bullet lists
-* Enumerated lists

 Try them to see how they appear in the preview pane.
-Other operations include:
+Other operations not shown on the toolbar include:

 * Struck text (enclose the words within `~~` and `~~`)
 * Horizontal rule (use `---` on an otherwise empty line).

-Note that the preview pane shows one way to interpret and format the document, but many other presentations are possible.
+The preview pane shows one way to interpret and format the document, but many other presentations are possible.

 ## Insert Variable